RTEdbg/RTEdbg/README.md

 * [About the Author](#About-the-Author)

 ## Introduction
 The solution was designed with a focus on **maximum execution speed, low memory and stack requirements, and portability**.
 It is essentially a **reentrant timestamped *fprintf()* function that runs on the host instead of the embedded system.** Flexible filtering and sorting of data into user-defined files helps manage the flood of data from the embedded system.
 Any part of the logged data (message) can be printed to any number of output files in any format, from an ordinary log file to CSV.
-For example, the data can be directly exported to one or more CSV files for graphing and/or data analysis using spreadsheet software.
+For example, the data can be directly exported to one or more CSV files for graphing (visualization) and/or data analysis using spreadsheet software.
+The data can also be **exported in VCD (Value Change Dump) format**, which is a standard file for recording signal changes over time.
+This format allows the stored information (analog/digital/timing) to be opened and analyzed using standard graphical programs designed for viewing waveforms, such as the open-source tool [GTKWave](https://gtkwave.github.io/gtkwave/).

 The new data logging/tracing solution is not a direct replacement for existing event-oriented solutions such as SystemView or Tracealyzer, as it is based on a different concept.
 It is optimized from ground up for minimally intrusive logging and flexible data decoding.
 Flexible decoding (printing) of data enables analysis of log files with existing tools (log viewers, graphing and event analysis tools).
 The code is optimized for 32-bit devices.
 For example: On a Cortex-M4 device, logging a simple event with the standard logging function version requires only about 35 CPU cycles and 4 bytes of stack.
 For the [SystemView](https://www.segger.com/downloads/jlink/UM08027_SystemView.pdf) nearly 200 CPU cycles and a maximum of 150 to 510 bytes of stack are required for event generation and encoding.